The Rise Of FM Alternative Rock Radio

 Broadcasters just didn't seem to care about FM radio.
 It had been languishing in obscurity for twenty years despite its superior clarity and static free, stereo sound.
 With FM you could even listen to the radio during a thunderstorm or while driving under an overpass.

-Then in July 1965 the bureaucrats at the FCC actually did America a favor.
-They ruled that any FM radio station that was owned and operated by an AM station would no longer be allowed to simulcast the AM station's programming for more than 50% of the broadcast day.
+Per the website Radio Survivor, in the summer of 1965 the bureaucrats at the FCC actually did America a favor.
+They ruled that any FM radio station that was owned and operated by an AM outlet would no longer be allowed to simulcast its sister station's programming for more than 50% of the broadcast day if the cities they served had a population of over 100,000.
 This meant that many FM stations all over America had to come up with a lot of new programming.
-The deadline for meeting this new requirement was January 1, 1967.
 The stage was now set for the advent of FM rock radio.

-So many people had their musical lives broadened by exposure to FM's wide spectrum of music that I believe the 1965 FCC ruling is one of the defining moments in the history of rock & roll and popular music.
+So many people had their musical lives broadened by exposure to FM's wide ranging musical offerings that I believe the 1965 FCC ruling is one of the defining moments in the history of rock & roll and popular music.
 My tastes, and I'm sure those of a whole lot of other young people, were strongly shaped by what we heard during the years of FM's rise to prominence.